Multirious/bevy_tween/README.md

   and reduce duplication.
   - Custom tweens, targets, and interpolators
   - Custom interpolations
-  - Custom tweeners
 - Users of this crate are free to decide if they want to only use generic, only trait object, or even both for tweening!
 They both came with their pros and cons which will be explained in the documentation.
-- Flexibility at the cost of verbosity.
-APIs can be more verbose than the mentioned crates *without* extra shortcut and helpers.

 ## Feature gates
-- `"default_tweener"`, enabled by default.<br/>
-  Tween for a range of time.
 - `"bevy_asset"`, enabled by default.<br/>
   enable `"bevy/bevy_asset"`, add tweening systems for asset.
 - `"bevy_render"`, enabled by default.<br/>
   enable `"bevy/bevy_render"`, add nothing but required by the `"bevy_sprite"` feature.
 - `"bevy_sprite"`, enabled by default.<br/>
   enable `"bevy/bevy_sprite"`, add some built-in interpolator related to sprite.

 ## Bevy Version Support